Amazon CloudFront Pricing: How to Approach it and Save Money?

 As you can see in the graph below, before they worked with StormIT, the customer’s spending on DTO was slightly above $3000 per month, but after StormIT’s optimization their spending dropped significantly to approximately $1700, which translates to a more than 40% decrease and yearly savings of $18,000.
 This proves that Amazon CloudFront is a less expensive option and provides a better price per GB of transferred data.

 How to reduce Amazon CloudFront costs?

 There are several ways to reduce CloudFront costs, but they require changes in your CDN distribution or a commitment to AWS or certain specific functions for cache-control of distributed files, or a combination of these options.
-If you already know that you don’t want to make these changes or don’t have the necessary knowledge, contact us for a free consultation.

 Common ways of reducing CloudFront costs:

 1. Using the right CloudFront price class for your needs:

 Using the right price class can play a major role in optimizing CloudFront costs.
 Even if you are distributing your content all over the world, you don’t actually need to use every available PoP (Point of Presence).
 Data Transfer Out is a significant factor in the overall CloudFront cost and this is one way to save some money on it.
 AWS charges less where their costs are also lower.
 Therefore, the prices vary across geographic regions and are based on the edge location from where your content is distributed to your users.